Kick-Ass 2: The Game: Plot

 Kick-Ass 2: The Game is set in New York City.
 The game takes on a similar plot to the movie it was based on.
-Taking place three to four years after the death of Damon McCready and stopping Frank D'Amico, The main character, Dave Lizewski, also known as Kick-Ass (Yuri Lowenthal) has retired from superhero and crime-fighting work.
-However, he quickly becomes bored of having a normal life and begins training with Damon's Daughter, Mindy McCready, also known as Hit Girl (Chloe Grace Moretz).
-Before Kick Ass can complete his training, however, the son of Frank D'Amico, Chris D'Amico (Matthew Mercer) accidentally kills his mother.
+Taking place three to four years after the death of Damon McCready and stopping Frank D'Amico, The main character, Dave Lizewski, also known as Kick-Ass has retired from superhero and crime-fighting work.
+However, he quickly becomes bored of having a normal life and begins training with Damon's Daughter, Mindy McCready, also known as Hit Girl.
+Before Kick Ass can complete his training, however, the son of Frank D'Amico, Chris D'Amico accidentally kills his mother.
 He blames Kick Ass for this, and vows to get his revenge.
-He also replace his superhero name Red Mist and became a super villain named The Motherfucker, and recruit a team named "The Toxic Mega-Cunts", hired some other villains like The Tumor (Andrew Kishino), Genghis Carnage (Eric Bauza), Black Death (Gary Anthony Williams) and Mother Russia (Zelda Williams), and plan to take over New York City.
+He also replace his superhero name Red Mist and became a super villain named The Motherfucker, and recruit a team named "The Toxic Mega-Cunts", hired some other villains like The Tumor, Genghis Carnage, Black Death and Mother Russia, and plan to take over New York City.
 Now Kick-Ass need to help the superhero team "Justice Forever" and must stop Chris and save New York.